raphabraga/TrimaniaBackend/README.md

 - Before you are able to run the API, you should have [Git](https://git-scm.com), [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed in any machine which gives support to those tools.
-Besides that, the docker service must be started.
+- Start the docker service.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ---